pegros/PEG_SYS/README.md

 ### Main Apex Package

-Process configuration rely on custom setting or custom metadata records depending on the schedulable tool.
+Process configuration rely on _custom setting_ or _custom metadata_ records depending on the
+schedulable tool.
-* **Custom Setting** records are available for the Org Limits and Storage snapshots and basically enable to set a data retention period (in days, everything being kept by default) and, for Org Limits, to bypass some uninteresting limits (as a comma separated list of limit names).
+* **Custom Setting** records
+    * They are available for the Org Limits and Storage snapshots
+    * They basically enable to set a data retention period (in days, everything being kept by default)
+    * For Org Limits, it also enables to bypass some uninteresting limits (as a comma separated list of limit names).
-* **Custom Metadata** records are available for the Picklist snapshot to define the set of picklist fields to consider
+* **Custom Metadata** records
+    * They are available for the Picklist snapshot to define the set of picklist fields to consider
     * By default, the `MasterLabel` of `SYS_PicklistLabel` metadata records should be in the `ObjectApiName.FieldApiName` format to indicate which picklist to process.
     * As there is a label size limitation, it is possible to set this value in the `Picklist` field instead (in which case this information supersedes that in the `MasterLabel`)